Wolfie5409/Idk/README.md

-So...
-This is my first coding.
+Sooooooo...
+This is my first time coding in C++...
+I hope it is good :D